-No grade points given (no course credits awarded) No grade points given (course credits awarded) No grade points given (no course credits awarded) No grade points given (course credits awarded)
+CE Credit by exam No grade points given (course credits awarded) NCE No Credit by exam No grade points given (no course credits awarded) PBA Portfolio Based Assessment No grade points given (course credits awarded)

 N grade indicates that the student has worked conscientiously, attended regularly, finished all work, fulfilled course responsibilities, and has made measurable progress.
 However, either the student has not achieved the minimal student learning objectives and is not yet prepared to succeed at the next level, or the student has made consistent progress in the class but is unable to complete the class due to extenuating circumstances, such as major health, personal or family emergencies.